jscanlo1/sudoku/README.md

 This project looks at creating an interactive game of c++ using the RayLib library!

+This project was really intended as a learning project for the raylib library but please feel free to enjoy a game of sudoku.

 ## How the game works

 The game uses a sudoku class to handle much of the innternal mechanics of the game, as well as generating new games.